Distributed Load Testing: A Guide with JMeter

 1. What is JMeter Distributed Load Testing?

-JMeter Distributed Load Testing involves using multiple JMeter instances across different machines to simulate heavy loads and concurrent user activities for a more realistic performance assessment of applications.
+JMeter Distributed Load Testing makes use of multiple JMeter instances on various machines to simulate heavy loads and concurrent user activities for a more realistic performance assessment of applications.

 2. How do I set up JMeter for Distributed Load Testing?